 The Poor Can Benefit More From Blockchain Evolution

 Bitcoin, undoubtedly the most talked about and controversial digital currency, is built upon the technology of the blockchain platform.
-In simple words, blockchain is a database which is decentralized and runs on multiple devices from all over simultaneously, therefore, making it tamper-proof.
+In simple words, a blockchain is a database that is decentralized and runs on multiple devices from all over simultaneously, therefore, making it tamper-proof.
 Any data or information recorded on the blockchain platform is permanent, and any malicious activity with the intent to edit or destroy it, is virtually impossible.
 It is apparently one, if not the most secure system of collecting data any technology can offer to date.

 Ironic as it may seem, there is an excellent chance that developing countries could benefit more and faster from blockchain technology than developed countries; an occurrence known as “Leapfrogging”.
 A common leapfrogging scenario is when underdeveloped nations take hold and make use of the most advanced technology available instead of going through the process of developing a system based on inferior and outdated technology.
-Such is the case with internet connection in developing countries which immediately set up 3G wireless networks instead using traditional wires and cables developed countries have.
-The very same thing is happening with the blockchain technology.
+Such is the case with internet connections in developing countries which immediately set up 3G wireless networks instead of using the traditional wires and cables that developed countries have.
+The very same thing is happening with blockchain technology.

 Now, one would ask how could blockchain technology positively affect developing countries or people who are poor?
 There are so many other ways the new technology can help aside from providing faster and cheaper financial services by banks and similar institutions.
 Corruption is arguably one of the most critical factors that promote poverty due to the manipulation of various types of records and transactions.
-By using blockchain technology, such manipulations can now be prevented as files are kept safe in a decentralized system which can’t be edited once encrypted.
+By using blockchain technology, such manipulations can now be prevented as files are kept safe in a decentralized system that can’t be edited once encrypted.

 Other benefits also include micro-financing for start-ups and upcoming entrepreneurs, giving them a fighting chance to compete and progress in the business world.
 The issue of land-grabbing can also become a thing of the past as records become tamper-resistant.
 Personal applications of the blockchain platform could also be in the form of identification and the storage of medical records.
-This could be advantageous particularly to the less fortunate who have limited resources to account for their medical history or even their identification records.
+This could be advantageous, particularly to the less fortunate who have limited resources to account for their medical history or even their identification records.
 The poor will not be lost and forgotten as the blockchain system will not forget and cannot be manipulated.
 The blockchain technology platform is here to stay and is for everyone.